ryan-tsk/DNA_Data_Pipeline/README.md

 ## User Guide

 ### Configuration and Modules
-Place all function files in one modules folder
+Place all modules in a modules folder
 Refer to template.yaml for more information on creating Configuration files

 ### Running the Pipeline